yedhink/KTU-Java/README.md

 # What's next?
 Now what you waiting for?
 Compile the `*.java` files and run it.
-The most easiest way would be to change directory into the one which you want.
-Then do :
+The most easiest way would be to fire up your Terminal Emulator or Command Line(cmd) for Windows users and change directory into the one which you want.
+Then compile into the same directory , which the "." represents by :

 > `javac -d . *.java`